Kong/docs.konghq.com/app/gateway-oss/2.5.x/performance-testing-framework.md

 *syntax: perf.generate_flamegraph(path, title?)*

-Generate a flamegraph with title and save to path.
+Generates a FlameGraph with title and saves to path.
 Throws error if any.

 [Back to top](#introduction)